Swinton Town Centre

 • Upgraded and improved Civic Hall

-• A new public space area between the existing Civic Building and Station Street (with a walkway from Station Street)
+• A new public space between the existing Civic Building and Station Street (with a walkway from Station Street)

 As part of the partnership, Ben Bailey will provide: